erudituse/pub-Jira-Monte_Carlo/README.md

 # pub-Jira-Monte_Carlo
-<p>This is a public repo to export jira tickets using Atlassian API and perform statistical analysis including Monte Carlo simulation to manage schedule and scope risks.
-The purpose of this set of scripts is so that anyone with basic knowledge of Python can configure the items needed to access the Change Logs needed for any kind of Flow Metrics.
-Atlassian doesn't make it easy to get these Change Logs nor do they make it easy to customize existing reports.
-Even documentation and explanation of existing reports are scarce.</p>
+<p>This is a public repo to export Atlassian Jira tickets using the API and perform statistical analysis including Monte Carlo simulation to manage schedule and scope risks.
+The purpose of this set of scripts is so that anyone with basic knowledge of Python can configure the items needed to access the Change Logs needed for any kind of Agile Flow Metrics.
+Atlassian doesn't make it easy to get these Jira Change Logs nor do they make it easy to customize existing Jira reports.
+Even documentation and explanation of existing Jira reports are scarce.</p>
 <p>
 These scripts can run on your laptop.
 You will need Python (hopefully you have the latest version) on your laptop.
 You will also need these additional libraries:
 <ul><li>Numpy</li>